-Our instantiated model, GenSIM, can extrapolate to long-term climate conditions, suggesting that generative surrogates can generalise short-term training objectives to long-term projections.
-We partially attribute this stability to GenSIM's physical consistency: since the effects of the underlying physics are exposed by correlations that change over time, this physical consistency is a strength of generative diffusion and flow matching models, which excel in learning high-dimensional correlations across scales.
-Furthermore, when each autoregressive prediction time step is initialised from the same noise, GenSIM becomes unstable after the first iteration, indicating the importance of its stochastic generation process.
-Therefore, the long-term stability is likely an inherently emerging capability of generative flows employed for surrogate modelling.
+GenSIM realistically simulates decade-long climate conditions, suggesting that generative surrogates can generalise sub-daily training objectives to long-term projections.
+We partially attribute its stability to GenSIM's physical consistency.
+The underlying physics manifests in the system's states as evolving correlations across space, time, and between variables.
+Consequently, this physical consistency is a strength of generative diffusion and flow matching models, which excel in learning high-dimensional, multi-scale correlations.
+Moreover, on longer time scales, sea ice is dominantly driven by the thermodynamics and ice-ocean interactions.
+With both well-captured when atmospheric forcings are provided, this further constrains and stabilises the model.
+Therefore, the long-term stability is likely an inherently emerging capability of generative flows employed as sea-ice models.

-The successful extrapolation to long-term evolutions from short-term objectives emerges from learning the influence of slow components on the faster, targetted, time scales.
-This allows us for example to unveil the ocean impact on sea ice, even when GenSIM is solely forced by the atmosphere.
-Consequently, generative flow models can uncover hidden dynamics in the data, even for diminishing signal-to-noise ratios.
-Hence, by cycling their training with data assimilation \cite{bocquet_bayesian_2020, rozet_learning_2024}, generative surrogates have a huge potential to learn unknown physics from observations.
+The successful extrapolation to long-term evolutions from short-term tasks emerges from learning the influence of slow components on the faster, targetted, time scales.
+This allows us for example to unveil the interactions of the ice with the ocean, although GenSIM is solely forced by the atmosphere.
+Consequently, generative flow models can retrieve hidden dynamics in the data, even for weak signal-to-noise ratios.

-The most common strategy for Earth system modelling is to have models for each Earth system component which interact through coupling.
-Yet, this strategy can fail for AI-based component models: as we have demonstrated, the dynamics of these models show an entanglement between components, here sea ice and the ocean.
+The most common strategy for Earth system modelling is to have models for each Earth system component that interact through coupling.
+Yet, this strategy can fail for AI-based component models: as we have demonstrated, the dynamics of these models show an implicit entanglement between components, here sea ice and ocean.
 This makes it challenging to isolate the dynamics of a single component due to external forcings from other components.
-Therefore, we have to rethink how to do coupled Earth system modelling, when using AI-based models.
+Therefore, our findings suggest the need to rethink how to do coupled Earth system modelling, when using AI-based models.